-- 45 EFRAG welcomes that the proposed disclosure requirements would be optional and entities could apply or revoke them at any time, electing to prepare a full set of IFRS disclosures. - In particular, EFRAG welcomes the IASB's clarification in paragraph 11 of the ED that in the first financial statements in which a subsidiary ceases to apply the reduced-disclosure IFRS Standard and applies IFRS Standards with full disclosures, a subsidiary without public accountability should be required to provide comparatives for the disclosures reported in the current period's financial statements (i.e. comparatives with full disclosures from IFRS Standards, even if not included in the previous years' financial statements). - Finally, EFRAG considers that it is not entirely clear whether a subsidiary without public accountability that prepares consolidated financial statements (i.e., it is also a parent) can elect to use the reduced-disclosure IFRS Standard if one or more (but not all) of its subsidiaries have public accountability, particularly when considering the separate financial statements of the subsidiary without public accountability.
+- 44 EFRAG welcomes that the proposed disclosure requirements would be optional and entities could apply or revoke them at any time, electing to prepare a full set of IFRS disclosures. - In particular, EFRAG welcomes the IASB's clarification in paragraph 11 of the ED that in the first financial statements in which a subsidiary ceases to apply the reduced-disclosure IFRS Standard and applies IFRS Standards with full disclosures, a subsidiary without public accountability should be required to provide comparatives for the disclosures reported in the current period's financial statements (i.e. comparatives with full disclosures from IFRS Standards, even if not included in the previous years' financial statements). - 46 Finally, EFRAG considers that it is not entirely clear whether a subsidiary without public accountability that prepares consolidated financial statements (i.e., it is also a parent) and separate financial statements can elect to use the reduced-disclosure IFRS Standard in both of its statements if one or more (but not all) of its subsidiaries have public accountability.
+For example, if such subsidiary can elect to use of the draft Standard in its separate financial statements (where subsidiaries are presented as investments) but not in its consolidated financial statements (where subsidiaries are consolidated).

-Do you foresee any incompatibilities between the IASB's proposals included in the ED (e.g. use of the term 'public accountability') and EU accounting legislation, such as Regulation (EC) No 1606/2002 or the Directive 2013/34/EU (e.g. use of the term 'Public Interest Entities')?
+Do you foresee any incompatibilities between the IASB's proposals included in the ED (e.g., use of the term 'public accountability') and EU accounting legislation, such as Regulation (EC) No 1606/2002 or the Directive 2013/34/EU (e.g., use of the term 'Public Interest Entities')?